-It was introduced from Eurasia and first recorded in North American in the early 1800’s.
-It prefers wet areas in low elevations and grows in ditches irrigation canals, riparian areas and wetlands.
-It can tolerate up to 50% shade and acidic, calcareous soils.
-It needs moist conditions to reproduce but a mature plant can survive on dry soils for years.
+Where does it grow here?
+Purple loosestrife prefers wet areas in low elevations and grows in ditches, irrigation canals, wetlands and on the shores of lakes and creeks.
+It needs wet conditions to reproduce, but a mature plant can survive on dry soils for years.